 - Example: oversized book in tote

-- Use portfolios and flatbeds to transport anything larger than the above referenced dimensions.
+- Use portfolios (PT barcode) and flatbeds (F barcode) to transport anything larger than the above referenced dimensions.

 - Pack portfolios so that they are able to be tipped, tilted, and shipped vertically whenever possible; use sufficient padding to prevent movement of the object inside of the portfolio.